rackerlabs/design-system/_component_design/date-selector.md

 - When the date is close to the present time, for example, within a year.
 A date that is too far in the past or the future requires the user to scroll through many months or years to get to the correct value.
 - When the user knows the day of the week, but does not know the date.
 - When you want to reduce date-related data entry errors.
-- When the application is used by an international audience and you want to standardize the date format.
-For example, 06/01/2018 is a valid date, but can be interpreted as either June 1, 2018 or January 6, 2018.

 {% endcolumn %}